 Restoration costs will be incurred by the Company at the end of the operating life of the Company's oil properties.
 The Company estimates abandonment and reclamation costs based on a combination of publicly available industry benchmarks and internal site-specific information.
-For producing wells and facilities, the expected timing of settlement is estimated based on the period to abandonment for each field, as per an independent report.
 The ultimate restoration liability is uncertain and can vary in response to many factors including changes to relevant legal requirements, the emergence of new restoration techniques, experience at other production sites, or changes in the risk-free discount rate.
-The expected timing and amount of expenditure can also change in response to changes in reserves or changes in laws and regulations or their interpretation.
+The expected timing and amount of expenditure can also change in response to changes in laws and regulations or their interpretation.
 As a result, there could be significant adjustments to the provisions established which would affect future financial results.